Okeanos

 divers were carried outside the parameter of safety.
 By today’s standards

 safety on this trip was poor.
-Fortunately

-no one was seriously hurt.
-Hopefully the
+Fortunately no one was seriously hurt.

-safety equipment has been upgraded.
-The
+Hopefully the safety equipment has been upgraded.
+The condition of the boat was also marginal

-condition of the boat was also marginal and the physical features of the boat were
+and the physical features of the boat were also less than one would expect from

-also less than one would expect from an Aggressor boat.
-I had another friend who took this boat a
+an Aggressor boat.
+I had another friend

-couple of years later and it was much worse.
+who took this boat a couple of years later and it was much worse.
+The boat has been overhauled twice since

-The boat has been overhauled twice since then.
-If you want a private bath or other amenities,
+then.
+If you want a private bath or

-check with the aggressor folks before booking this boat.
+other amenities, check with the aggressor folks before booking this boat.
 It is still an older boat built in 1972.

-good the week I was there but not great.
+Diving at Cocos is supposed to be spectacular.
+It was very good the week I was there but not

-The hammerheads were shy and stayed deeper than I preferred to
+stayed deeper than I preferred to venture.

-venture.
-Many other folks I know had
+Many other folks I know had better weeks.

-In the video you will see some
+In the video you will see some tropical fishes, lots of Jacks,

-tropical fishes, lots of Jacks, Mackerel, and Tuna.
-Of course there were Sharks, both white-tip
+Mackerel, and Tuna.
+Of course there were

-manta Ray and a sword fish.
-The quality
+I also got shots of a manta Ray and a sword fish.
+The quality of the video is relatively poor

-of the video is relatively poor for several of reasons:
+for several of reasons:

 Visibility